 - Talking over plans for the long-term, such as saving for retirement or buying a home

-- Getting the right financial protections in place
+- Getting the right financial protection in place

 That last one could mean anything from a prenuptial agreement if one or both spouses is bringing wealth to the marriage, or life insurance and an estate plan to preserve any wealth you might accumulate together.
 Talking with a certified financial planner or another financial professional can help you and your spouse create a roadmap for money management that you can both agree on.

 Centers for Disease Control and Prevention.
 "Marriages and Divorces."
-Accessed May 7, 2020.
+February 7, 2022.

 Raley RK, Sweeney MM, Wondra D. The Growing Racial and Ethnic Divide in U.S. Marriage Patterns.
 Future Child.
 2015;25(2):89-109. doi: 10.1353/foc.2015.0014